aimms/how-to/Articles/585/585-VBA-client.rst

-Using AIMMS Services with a VBA client
+Using AIMMS Services with a VBA Client
 ========================================

 AIMMS is an elaborate tool for modeling optimization problems.